ArdenB/TSSRESTREND/README.md

 * Add the ability to vary BFAST window (h)
 * ACPcalculator updated to deal with places where there are negative CTS VPR relationship.
 Small tweaks to TSS.RESTREND master script and the Annual.Precipitation functions
 * BUG FIX: in the rainfall.accumulator now has a check that makes sure the rainfall data has some variance (SD >0).
 No variance (SD == 0) breaks lm() calculations and causes failures
 * BUG FIX: Fixed a bug in the indexing of AnnualRF.Cal (now AnnualClim.Cal) and the rainfall.accumulator (now climate.accumulator) that was causing downstream problems with the segVPR function.
-This bug may have slightly impacted some results in segVPR
+This bug may have slightly impacted some results in segVPR.